About the University

 Office of Individual Study

 The Oklahoma State University Office of Individual Study offers online, self-paced undergraduate courses in multiple time frames including 8 weeks, 16 weeks, and 12 months.
-Individual Study courses offer college credit and are ideal for individuals with busy schedules who desire a more flexible format such as those working full time, juggling family responsibilities, military members, and incarcerated individuals.
-Individual Study students may be in-state, out of state or out of country students and do not have to be admitted to OSU.
+Individual Study courses offer college credit and are ideal for individuals with busy schedules who desire a more flexible, self-paced format such as those working full-time, juggling family responsibilities, military members, and incarcerated individuals.
+Individual study students do not need to be admitted to OSU and includes in-state, out of state, and out of country students.

-OSU students can also enroll in any of the course options.
-Check the class schedule for "independent study."
+OSU students can also enroll in Individual Study courses.
+Browse OSU's class schedule for "independent study."
 Yearlong courses have open start dates so students may begin a course anytime.
 Courses are delivered through the OSU learning management system, Canvas; however, students who do not have Internet access can participate in courses using print-based materials.

 Call 405-744-6390 or visit is.okstate.edu for class descriptions, costs, and enrollment information.
 For information on all OSU online courses and degrees, visit osuonline.okstate.edu, call 405-744-1015, or email osuonline@okstate.edu.